RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 tadanabhyupagamasya for second tasya phalasya not phale

+New:
+for me results in that, then for you too

 ### Passage 18

 #### Apparatus

 #### Text

-‹syād etan
+{‹syād etan –
-‘niyata:vāg-vyavahāra-kriyā-samaya-bandhena kathāṃ pravartayat" āpi vyavahara-satt" ābhyupagantavyā |
+‘niyata:vāg-vyavahāra-kriyā-samaya-bandhena kathāṃ pravartayat" āpi vyavahāra-satt" ābhyupagantavyā |
 na hi sattām an:abhyupagamya vyavahāra-kriy"-ābhidhātuṃ śakyā |
 kriyā hi niṣpādanā |
 ‘a:sataḥ sad:rūpatā-prāpaṇam’ iti yāvat |
 ‘pramāṇair vyavahartavyam’ iti niyama-bandhanaṃ pramāṇa-kāraṇa-bhāvasya niyam'-āntarbhāvān niyata:pūrva:sattva—rūpaṃ kāraṇatvaṃ pramāṇānām an:ādāya na paryavasyati |
-dūṣaṇānāṃ c' āstitvena bhaṅg'-āvadhāraṇa-niyama-bandhane sādhan'—āṅgānāṃ vyāpty—ādīnāṃ sattvena tad—viṣayasya tattva-rūpatā-vyavahāra-niyama-nādau ca kaṇṭh'-oktam eva ‘tasya tasya sattvam aṅgīkṛtam’ iti riktam idam ucyate ‘pramāṇ'—ādīnāṃ sattām an:abhyupagamya kath"-ārambhaḥ śakyata’’
+‘dūṣaṇānāṃ c' āstitvena bhaṅg'-āvadhāraṇa-niyama-bandhane, sādhan'—āṅgānāṃ vyāpty—ādīnāṃ sattvena [[sādhanāṅgāni|tad]]—viṣayasya tattva—rūpatā-vyavahāra-niyaman'—ādau ca
+kaṇṭh'-oktam eva tasya tasya sattvam aṅgīkṛtam’ iti riktam idam ucyate
-iti?› |
+‘pramāṇ'—ādīnāṃ sattām an:abhyupagamya kath"-ārambhaḥ śakyata’’ iti› |}₄₋₂

 #### Translation

-Might it be so?
+You might have this idea:
-He too who begins a debate by making an agreement about restricted actions of the behaviour of his speech should accept the existence of _behaviour_.
+He too who begins a debate by making an agreement about performing a certain kind of verbal interaction should accept the existence of the _interaction_.
+For without accepting its existence he couldn't even speak about performing said interaction.
-For he cannot name the action of behaving without accepting its existence, as an action is but producing something that wasn't there – simply put, bringing about the form of something that exists from non-existence.
+For performing is producing something that wasn't there – simply put, bringing something that does not exist to the state of having an existing form.
-The agreement in restrictions ‘One should behave in accordance with the means of valid knowledge’ does not come to an end if one does not accept the fact that the means of valid knowledge are a cause in the form of a prior restricted existence, because the fact that the means of valid knowledge are a cause is contained in the restrictions.
+The making of the restrictions ‘One should behave in accordance with the means of valid knowledge’ does not result without comprehending that, since the causality of the means of valid knowledge is included in the restrictions, the means of valid knowledge have a cause whose nature necessarily exists beforehand.
-And, since faults exist in the agreement on restrictions by ascertaining defeat and since logical pervasion etc, which have means as their subsidiaries, exist the existence of this and that is accepted just by our throats in a sound with restrictions in behaviour regarding the form of truth.
-So, the following statement is meaningless:
+And, when we make an agreement about how to determine defeat in as much as faults exist and when we concur in treating the object of the components of our proofs as being true in as much as they (the components of proofs), such as universal concomitance etc, exist, we have basically accepted the existence of this or that one after the other.
-‘A debate can begin without accepting the existence of the means of valid knowledge.’
+Therefore, saying ‘You can being a debate without accepting the existence of the means of valid knowledge etc’ is a worthless statement.

 #### VS Commentary